About Me

 How does someone who doesn’t have a day to install software navigate this?
 How does someone who hasn’t been installing Windows and Adobe applications for 10+ years get through this?

-6 Responses to “Let’s just Blame Windows.”
+6 thoughts on “Let’s just Blame Windows.”

-Young people like me (without the long IT baggage) just have to read blogs and learn from the woes of the pioneering folks like you.
+1. Young people like me (without the long IT baggage) just have to read blogs and learn from the woes of the pioneering folks like you.

 Thank you for making a contribution to the knowledge network.

-Actually, I installed one of the betas for Soundbooth and it completely borked the drivers for my sound card on my XP machine.
+2. Actually, I installed one of the betas for Soundbooth and it completely borked the drivers for my sound card on my XP machine.
 Haven’t figured how to fix it yet and I’m staring down the barrel of a complete reinstall for XP.

 Even though malware isn’t a problem for me, I’m beginning to think that a workflow model involving a reinstallation of Windows every few months would be good idea for security and stability.
 Perhaps working from an image disc of a known “good” install of OS + software … with all working data residing on an external storage server.

-I downloaded the Soundbooth CS3 trial for OS X to see if it should go in the audio production stack.
+3. I downloaded the Soundbooth CS3 trial for OS X to see if it should go in the audio production stack.
 Install — and uninstall — was a colossal pain in the ass.

 You can’t install if you’re logged in as a regular user, you can’t install if you’ve used a beta, you can’t install if you have a friggen *web browser* open.
 You can’t uninstall by dragging the app to the trash; no, you have to run the uninstaller which is located in Applications/Utilities/Adobe Installers.
 Geeze.